amir2mi/flatifycss/ATTRIBUTION.md

 Check by James Kocsis from the Noun Project
 Heart by BomSymbols from NounProject.com
 Share by shaurya from NounProject.com
-Coffee by Gregor Cresnar from NounProject.com
+Coffee by Adrien Coquet from NounProject.com

 ### Flaticon